dsglaser/cis-security/README.md

 # cis-security

-A role to implement Center for Internet Security (CIS) controls for RHEL (7-8) and RHEL clones (Oracle, CentOS), and Ubuntu 18.04 LTS.
+A role to implement Center for Internet Security (CIS) controls for RHEL (7-8) and RHEL clones (Oracle, CentOS), SLES 15, and Ubuntu 18.04 LTS.

 ### Introduction